 Tried and True Mail Attender

-One of the critical and very appealing benefits of Mail Attender is its ability to apply consistent and unified processing across all of an organizations’ email stores – Exchange mailboxes (on premises and Office 365), online archives, public folders and PST files.
+One of the critical and very appealing benefits of Mail Attender is its ability to apply consistent and unified processing across all of an organizations’ email stores – Exchange mailboxes (on premises and Microsoft 365), online archives, public folders and PST files.
 As regulation and oversight have increased in the past decade, Mail Attender’s ability to automatically and effectively enforce a company’s email retention policy has been one of the key factors in its longevity and relevance through the myriad of evolutions in the business climate.

 The one major drawback however, is Mail Attender’s capabilities begin and end with email.
 A significant trend in the past few years has been the explosion in the repositories of storing organizational data.
 Corporate content is not just stored in email – file servers are inundated.
 Sharepoint is Microsoft’s newest billion dollar product and its use is growing rapidly, serving as the next big storehouse for electronic data.
 The proliferation of mobile devices and the increasing use of them to create content, and not simply as consumption devices, is beginning to require more organizational oversight of the information they contained.
 And there are now other service-based silos of corporate data, such as CRM solutions (Salesforce, for example) and online backup and replication systems (Dropbox, Skydrive, etc.) and much more.